Empire: Universal empire

-Similarly, Friedrich Ratzel observed that the "drive toward the building of continually larger states continues throughout the entirety of history" and is active in the present.
+Friedrich Ratzel observed that the "drive toward the building of continually larger states continues throughout the entirety of history" and is active in the present.
 He drew "Seven Laws of Expansionism".
 His seventh law stated: "The general trend toward amalgamation transmits the tendency of territorial growth from state to state and increases the tendency in the process of transmission."
 He commented on this law to make its meaning clear: "There is on this small planet sufficient space for only one great state."